MaxGroenenboom/userscript-github-pr-link/README.md

 # userscript-github-pr-link

-Makes the reference to a branch in a pull request a link to that branch.
+Adds links to the referenced branches in pull requests.